MartinCage/InformationDesign/README.md

 Welcome to my project called 'The Pokédex'.
 I am pursuing a bachelor's degree in Communication and Multimedia Design (CMD) at HvA.
 Currently, I am in my third year and enrolled in the Information Design minor.
 In 6 weeks time I had to learn about working with a framework called Svelte, making API calls, generating charts with the D3 library and learn Javascript overall.

 ## What is The Pokedex?
-This is a project where you can explore interesting data about various Pokémon.
+This is a project where you can explore interesting data about various Pokémon, based on the data from the [PokemonApi](https://pokeapi.co/docs/v2).
 You get a list of many pokemons you can choose from.
 Click on one of the pokemons for a detailed view about them.

 The application is build for every device and so called full-responsive.